 Who Was El Mencho?
 An Empire Built on Fear

 Under his leadership, CJNG became synonymous with fentanyl.
 As the DEA's 2025 National Drug Threat Assessment documented, the cartel emerged as the primary manufacturer and distributor of synthetic opioids reaching American cities — responsible for a significant portion of the 100,000+ overdose deaths recorded annually in the United States.
-The operation was global: CJNG networks have been traced to Europe, Africa, Southeast Asia, and across Latin America.

 Love as Intelligence: The Human Factor